DSCxUQ/notes/1-CLI.md

 ## Alternatives to Bash

 There are also alternative shells available for Linux and macOS.
 While bash is an incredible system, other services such as `zsh` and `fish` can extend the function of your shell and allow for greater levels of customisation, which, let's face it, is a big draw for a lot of programmers.
-Do some further investigations into which shells may fit you best!
+Do some more research into which shell might fit you best!

 ## Final thoughts